eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-2.md

 ## Recap

-- In stage 1, we built a simple TCP server using linux networking APIs
+- In stage 1, we built a simple TCP server using linux networking APIs.

 ## Learning Objectives